TAMULib/MetadataAssignmentToolUI/README.md

 # Scanned Document Metadata Assignment Tool UI
-An Angular UI that connects to Metadata Spring backends and Auth server.
+An Angular UI that connects to Metadata Assignment Service Spring backend and Auth server.
 Includes ability to assume users' netids.
+Initial focus of scanned dissertations with output of DSpace ingestable SAF.

 # Manage Users
 Change role of users.
 Limited to role of self.